-Cognitive behavioral therapy (CBT), Harm reduction, Motivational interviewing (MI), Solution-focused
+Cognitive Behavioral Therapy (CBT), Harm Reduction, Motivational Interviewing, Solution-focused

 I am a Licensed Marriage And Family Therapist who is passionate about working with teens and adults by creating a safe space to honor my client's experiences and expertise in themselves.
 I help clients improve their self-esteem and self-worth through validating and supporting my clients as experts of themselves and deepening their compassionate relationships with themselves through boundaries, modifying core beliefs, and engaging in self-care.

 For 20 years, I've worked with adults who have experienced anxiety, depression, stress, low self-esteem, and low self-worth.
 My clients tell me that I have a calming presence, and that I'm easy to talk to.
 There is always a different way to look at things, and I offer a hopeful, positive, and realistic outlook.
 I include Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Solution-Focused, Person-Centered and additional therapies that are tailored to each person in your therapy journey.
 I work together with my clients to create a space for further self-exploration, self-love, and healing.
 I believe that we want to be loved, accepted, respected, feel listened to and understood.
 I am non-judgmental and accepting when someone feels safe enough to share their story or experiences with me.

 MS - Marriage and Family Therapy, California State University Fresno

 To give back to others and assist them in finding their way in life.
 Many people gave a lot of help to me along the way and it feels good to give back to others.

 I enjoy music of all types.
 Seeing live music, playing musical instruments and being with my family.
 I have been a DJ for 30 years as a hobby job.